 On Friday, May 16, 2014, Brad Baker, partner at the Law Offices of Baker, Burton & Lundy, presented a donation of $93,940 from the Anti-trust Natural Gas Settlement to the Legal Aid Society of San Diego, thus completing a 14 year journey.read more

-Three years ago the attorneys from the firm of Baker, Burton & Lundy were instrumental in a $1.7 million settlement between California residents and El Paso Natural Gas.
+Three years ago the attorneys from the firm of Baker, Burton & Lundy were instrumental in a $1.7 billion settlement between California residents and El Paso Natural Gas.
 Last week the same attorneys signed off on a $2 billion settlement with San Diego-based Sempra Energy.read more